Jython1415/alfred-archive-page/README.md

 - [x] Add status updates for when the content is copied to the clipboard
 - [x] Add meaningful updates for possible error codes (not yet released)
 - [x] Change the default behavior to make it optional to pass in a URL
-- [ ] Add different archive sites as a backup

 ### Improvements Under Consideration

 - [ ] Switch to returning a URL instantly with the archiving being completed in the background (must be reliable)
+- [ ] Add a longer-term fallback option: wait until Internet Archive can handle the link

 ## Acknowledgements